Home » Health Conditions » Neurology » Brain Health

 Characteristics of dyslexia disease

-Dyslexia is a neurological disorder that involves a difficulty in reading, spelling and in some cases, mathematics.
+Dyslexia is a neurological that involves a difficulty in reading, spelling and in some cases, mathematics.
 People of all intellectual levels can suffer from dyslexia and the disorder itself does not denote lack of intelligence.
 There are a multitude of symptoms of dyslexia, but some commonalities exist among all that are diagnosed with the disorder.

 Characteristics Of Dyslexia Disease